 So, do check what’s the average commission you may earn on every sale.

 You never know when an affiliate program changes its policies or becomes less attractive for any reason.

 - If you opt for non-tangible products, we recommend you to access an affiliate marketplace such as Click Bank where you can search for different categories.

 - And if you want to sell both tangible and intangible goods, Amazon is the best place to conduct market research about commissions.

 Access their affiliate marketplace section and type the phrase related to your niche.
-There, you can find a few listings having the accurate commission across the product’s name which is enough for you to make a call and select the niche.
+There, you can find a few listings having an accurate commission across the product's name which is enough for you to make a call and select the niche.

 # Evaluate Searches

 Once you finalize a niche and know what commission average it offers, the next step is to plan the traffic.

 Let's suppose you finalized health as your primary niche and now you want to plan the topics (or say, the sub-niches).